mafalb/python-ftputil/README.txt

 - The current directory is also locally cached, resulting in further but usually lesser speedups.

+- File-like objects generated via ``FTPHost.file`` now support the iterator protocol (for line in some_file: ...).

+- The documentation has been updated accordingly.

 Possible incompatibilities:

 - This release requires at least Python 2.3.
 (Previous releases worked with Python versions from 2.1 up.)

+- The method ``FTPHost.set_directory_format`` has been removed, since the directory format is set automatically.

 Documentation
 -------------